 Alt.
 3,660m/12,004ft.
 Trek 6 hours.

-From Dhakmar it takes around 30mins to reach Ghami, which is on the route that we came by on our way up to Lo Manthang.
-We cross Ghiling where we take out lunch break to reach Samar another 2 to 3 hours later.
-Samar is a small settlement of 10 to 12 houses with a couple of lodges which we had already crossed on our 4th day.
+From Dhakmar, it takes around 30 minutes to reach Ghami, which is on the route that we came by on our way up to Lo Manthang.
+We cross Ghiling, where we take our lunch break, to reach Samar another 2 to 3 hours later.
+Samar is a small settlement of 10 to 12 houses with a couple of lodges, which we had already crossed on our 4th day.

 We stay on the road that we had come by.
-The trail leads us downhill to Chele where we probably stop for lunch break.
-From there we continue walking along Kali Gandaki River to reach today’s destination Chhusang after a total of 5 hours.
+This trail of our Upper Mustang treks leads us downhill to Chele, where we will probably stop for lunch.
+From there, we continue walking along the Kali Gandaki River to reach today’s destination, Chhusang, after a total of 5 hours.

 Overnight Hotel.
 Included meals breakfast and lunch.